 He has said, “Come sit at my table, “Mephibosheth” (the name of King Saul’s lame grandson, treated so kindly by King David, his lameness being covered by the king’s table).
 It has all seemed too good to be true!
 But time and spiritual growth have helped.
 God has helped.
 He enables us to stop trying to win His love, and instead, to receive it.

 This is why the name Papa is so supremely fitting.
 He loves and He loves and He loves us.
-He protects us.
-He gives wisdom.
-He blesses.
-He encourages.
+Our Father in heaven protects us.
+Willingly, He gives wisdom.
+Constantly, He blesses.
+God encourages.
 He praises what’s good.
-He appears not to notice what is wrong, waiting for immaturity to wither and die as He calls out the gold in us.
-He helps us in ways that we cannot see.
-Most supremely, He gave us eternal life through His Son.
+And, He appears not to notice what is wrong, waiting for immaturity to wither and die as He calls out the gold in us.
+God helps us in ways that we cannot see.
+Most supremely, He gives us eternal life through His Son.

 And He dances over us.
 He laughs at our enemies, scripture says.